Bill-A/agilefoo/README.md

     Given that a logged in user is on the ‘Links’ page
     When the user clicks ‘Vote Down’
     Then they should remain on the Posts page and the vote count should change down

+    Scenario: A logged in user that votes for a Post cannot vote for the same Post in the same direction.
+    Acceptance Criteria
+    A logged in user can see a links they have voted for and in which direction up/down

 - - -